Volkswagen Group China: Volkswagen Anhui

 Volkswagen Anhui (formerly JAC-Volkswagen) is a joint venture formed in 2017 between JAC Motors and Volkswagen headquartered in Hefei, Anhui, initially to produce electric vehicles under the SEAT brand, and later the Sehol brand.

 It was renamed to Volkswagen Anhui after Volkswagen took a majority stake (75%) in the company in 2020 along with a 50% stake in government-owned JAG (parent of JAC) in a one billion euro deal.
 The company will focus on electric vehicles, with an eMobility R&D hub that will serve the entire Volkswagen Group in China.

-Volkswagen is building a new factory for Volkswagen MEB platform electric vehicles with a capacity of 350,000 a year under the company, alongside a battery systems factory under wholly-owned VW Anhui Components Company.
+Volkswagen is building a new factory for Volkswagen MEB platform electric vehicles with a capacity of 350,000 a year under the company, alongside a battery systems factory under wholly owned VW Anhui Components Company.

+In May 2023, Volkswagen announced a further CNY23.1 billion (US$3.3 billion) investment into Volkswagen Anhui, consisting of CNY14.1 billion on a research and development center and nearly CNY9.1 billion on the first phase of a production base in Hefei.

+100%TechCo

+In April 2023, Volkswagen announced the investment of one billion euros ($1.1 billion) in a new China center called 100%TechCo for the development, innovation and procurement of fully connected electric cars.
+It will be based in Hefei, near Volkswagen Anhui and be driven by 2,000 staff.

+It plans to merge vehicles and components R&D with procurement, shortening the development cycle of new products and technologies by around 30%.
+It is supposedly already expected to “play a major role” in the development of a future Volkswagen brand model to be launched in 2024.

 Further VGC entities

 The following are the subsidiary companies which form Volkswagen Group China: